ToshioCP/Gtk4-tutorial/gfm/sec22.md

 - Three buttons "Open", "Save" and "Close" are defined.
 You can use two ways to catch the button click event.
-The one is "clicked" signal and the other is to register an action to the button.
+One is "clicked" signal and the other is to register an action to the button.
 The first way is simple.
 You can connects the signal and your handler directly.
 The second way is like menu items.